| Overgrown Property Towards

 The land must be cleared and tidied in such a way as to be

 no longer a hazard in any of the above mentioned ways.
+Land owner disregarding a statutory

-In case a land owner receives a notice to clear
+notice to clear his land In case a land owner receives a notice to clear

 his land but fails to do so, Council will initiate legal action